NBKRedSpy/BTShowMechAffinity/README.md

 # Battletech Show Mech Affinity

 An extension for the Mech Affinity mod.
 This mod shows which pilots have an affinity with a specific chassis.
-Rather than opening each tool tip for a pilot to determine if they have an affinity, the pilot list will be colored and sorted by level of affinity for the selected mech.
+Rather than searching pilots for chassis affinity via the tool tips, the pilot list will be colored and sorted by level of affinity for the selected mech.

 ![image](https://user-images.githubusercontent.com/54865934/168877225-4e1c38bc-c505-4dfa-a907-c60781d66cc6.png)